|

 Sooner or later,

 then, you will look around and feel completely alone.
-Look! you
+“Look!” you

 say to yourself.
-Im all alone!
-Even God has abandoned me!
+“I’m all alone!
+Even God has abandoned me!”

-Your Fault!
+Your Fault!”

 When children have to cope with

-dysfunctional parentsespecially when
+dysfunctional parents—especially when

-Eventually, the child will carry
+Eventually, children will carry

-odd happens.
-Blind to her own defenses, and
+Blind to their own defenses, and

-is unconsciously speaking the angry
+are unconsciously speaking the angry

-wordsIts your fault!she feared so deeply to
+words—“It’s your fault!”—they feared so deeply to

-say to her own parents.
+say to their own parents.

 |

-This dynamic
+The dynamic

-from from getting caught in the unconscious of their
+immunize themselves from getting caught in the unconscious

-clients, those unwary psychotherapists will find that no matter how hard
+of their clients, those unwary psychotherapists will find that no matter how hard

 they work, no matter how much of an effort they make, it only takes one BPD